ascott1/ethical-web-dev/web-apps-for-everyone/04-inclusive-forms.md

 To be as inclusive as possible, we can build systems that accept and respect non-binary gender options.
 When including gender in a form, my recommendation is to:

 1. Provide male and female options
-2. Provide an “other” text input.
+2. Provide a “custom” text input.
 If data collection is important, you may provide autocomplete suggestions, but still allow custom inputs.
 3. Offer a “prefer not to say” option

 Both Facebook and Google follow patterns similar to those described above.